Katie Spotz

-Katie Spotz FitzGerald (born 1987) is an American adventurer who became the youngest person to row solo across the Atlantic Ocean, departing from Dakar, Senegal on January 3, 2010, and landing in Guyana on March 14, 2010.
+Katie Spotz (born 1987) is an American adventurer who became the youngest person to row solo across the Atlantic Ocean, departing from Dakar, Senegal on January 3, 2010, and landing in Guyana on March 14, 2010.
 She was the first person to have swum the entire length of the Allegheny River in New York state and Pennsylvania.

 Early life

 Spotz was born in Mentor, Ohio.
 She graduated from Mentor High School in 2005 and Warren Wilson College in Asheville, North Carolina, in 2008.

 Military career

 In 2018, Spotz enlisted in the U.S. Coast Guard as a Fireman.
 In 2019, Spotz was commissioned as an active duty Response Officer.
 Spotz was awarded Elite Female Athlete of the Year for 2020 by the U.S. Coast Guard.

 Records

 In 2008, Spotz became the first person to swim the entire 325 mi length of the Allegheny River, which runs between New York state and Pennsylvania.
 Accompanied by safety kayaker, James Hendershott, the two began on July 22 to hike the "stream" for 27 miles before starting at swimming depth on the river at Roulette, Pennsylvania.
 Swimming 12 to 15 miles a day, 6 to 8 hours a day for a month, they finished at the "Point" where the Allegheny and the Monongahela River join to form the Ohio River in Downtown Pittsburgh less than a month later, on August 21, 2008.

 On January 3, 2010, Spotz embarked on a solo ocean rowing crossing of the Atlantic Ocean, in a planned 2473 mi westward route from Senegal to French Guiana.
 During her journey, her diet consisted mostly of dehydrated meals.
 En route she altered the route, increasing the total distance by approximately 400 mi, setting Georgetown, Guyana as the terminus for a total distance of 2817 mi.
 Spotz altered course because weather conditions at her original destination were not favorable for an unassisted landing.
 She completed the trip on March 14, 2010, to become the youngest person to ever row solo across the Atlantic Ocean and the only American to row solo from Africa to South America, rowing 3038 mi from West Africa to South America without a support vessel following her.
 Spotz is also only the second woman to have rowed solo across the Atlantic from mainland to mainland, following the January 2007 crossing by Sophie Macé of France who rowed from Saint Louis, Senegal, to Saint Laurent, French Guiana.
 Spotz's boat, "Liv", is a 19-foot vessel that was used in a successful crossing of the Atlantic Ocean in 2009.
 The boat was designed by British boat designer Phil Morrison, who had been asked by Scottish rower Chay Blyth, who himself rowed across the North Atlantic in 1966, to design a small, light boat capable of surviving extreme conditions.
 This design was later modified to a solo vessel.
 More than $150,000 was raised for clean water projects as the mission behind the row.